kimjoar/writings/backbone-mixins.md

    ```

 Both of these will end up giving us access to `mixin` on our created
 views.

-Let's look at a complete implementation:
+Let's look at a complete implementation based on the latter:

 ```javascript
 var BaseView = Backbone.View.extend({